-- Plug your charging cable into the power bank.
+- Connect Your Device: Plug your device’s charging cable into one of the output ports on the power bank.

 Power banks are your first and foremost insurance policy.
 However, your power bank might stop working properly for many reasons.
 Let’s troubleshoot for different scenarios that prevent your power bank from turning on.

 Your power bank might be out of charge.
-Double click the power button.
-If the indicator lights flash together a few times then turn off, the battery is empty.
+Double-click the power button.
+If the indicator lights flash together a few times and then turn off, the battery is empty.
 When you start charging the power bank, the indicator lights should start flashing.